CROH-Lab/Standard-Operating-Procedures/Coral Tissue Sampling and Storage Protocol.md

 *Vortex between aliquots to ensure samples stay well mixed and integrated.*

-•	Clean Sonicator with FRESH bleach, then RO water, then thoroughly wipe with 70% ethanol.
+•	Clean the Sonicator with FRESH bleach, then RO water, then thoroughly wipe with 70% ethanol.
 •	Unplug Sonicator power unit (ALWAYS DO THIS FIRST).

 *ALWAYS submerge probe in liquid before starting.
 Never run dry.*